Man fires pellet gun at car after woman passes him on I-15 in Kaysville, police say - NewsBreak

 Roy woman scares off robber with knife during parking lot attack

-ROY, Utah — A Roy woman is recounting the moments she stood her ground against an attacker in a grocery store parking lot, taking steps to protect herself against a robber trying to stab her, and it may have saved the woman’s life.
-Soundra Fehr was putting away...
+ROY — A Roy woman is recounting the moments she stood her ground against an attacker in a grocery store parking lot, taking steps to protect herself against a robber trying to stab her, and it may have saved the woman's life.
+Soundra Fehr was putting away her groceries...

 ksl.com